-When developing a thesis proposal, students and faculty supervisors should consult thesis resources located within the Requirements for Master's Degrees in the Graduate Catalog, resources on the Graduate Editorial Office, and College of Education Theses resources.
+When developing a thesis proposal, students and faculty supervisors should consult thesis resources located within the Requirements for Master's Degrees in the Graduate Catalog, resources on the Graduate Editorial Office and College of Education Theses resources.
 Consult the appropriate deadlines to create a timetable.

-The final oral examination in which a student presents the master's thesis must be conducted in addition to their required final oral examination, also known as exit interview, in which non-thesis students participate.
+The final oral examination in which a student presents the master's thesis must be conducted in addition to their required capstone evaluation, in which non-thesis students participate.